visika/tesi-magistrale/thesis.typ

 Assessing predictions of lattice energies requires careful consideration of vibrational, many-body dispersion and exact-exchange contributions. @reillyUnderstandingRoleVibrations2013

-Exact exchange, which is rarely considered in DFT studies of molecular crystals, is shown to have a signiﬁcant contribution to lattice energies, systematically improving agreement between theory and experiment. @reillyUnderstandingRoleVibrations2013
+Exact exchange, which is rarely considered in @dft studies of molecular crystals, is shown to have a signiﬁcant contribution to lattice energies, systematically improving agreement between theory and experiment. @reillyUnderstandingRoleVibrations2013

 Hybrid functionals are often not used in the study of cohesive properties of molecular crystals,
 @al-saidiAssessmentVdWTSMethod2012, @otero-de-la-rozaBenchmarkNoncovalentInteractions2012